Xpository/Gameboy-Emulator/README.md

 **ENGLISH** 🇺🇸

-Progect creato to be uploaded on the **Unica Istruzione** web site, as part of the *capolavoro* school project.
+Project created to be uploaded on the **Unica Istruzione** web site, as part of the *capolavoro* school project.
 The base idead of the project is a program that lets you downloand and emulate games from different retro consoles for free.